MFR6340/theenglishextension.org/open-world-2/unit-3: Catchy Tunes.md

 **So, how does music make you feel?
 This unit is about songs, lyrics, and musical instruments.
 Here are some literature ideas that go with this unit:**

-### Guitar Notes, by Mary Amato
+### Title here, by author here
 <img src="imgurlinkhere.png" width="25%" />

 summary here.
 (Lexile Level     ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="bookdepository link here" rel="nofollow"> Buy on BookDepository</a>
+<a href="orell fussli link here" rel="nofollow">Buy on Orell Füssli</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4ODk1NTM0NCwtMjY1MDc1MDYyLC0yMD
+eyJoaXN0b3J5IjpbLTI2NTA3NTA2MiwtMjY1MDc1MDYyLC0yMD
 M5NTAxMzEwLC03NjU2MTEyMTUsLTE3NDc3OTk5M119
 -->